 Before the asteroid strike that caused their extinction, dinosaur species were already in decline

-Sixty-six million years ago, an asteroid approximately 12 kilometers in diameter struck the Yucatán Peninsula in Mexico.
-The impact triggered an explosion of unimaginable magnitude: equivalent to several billion times the power of the atomic bomb dropped on Hiroshima.
+66 million years ago, an asteroid approximately 12 kilometers in diameter struck the Yucatán Peninsula in Mexico.
+The impact triggered an explosion of a magnitude that is hard to imagine: equivalent to several billion times the power of the atomic bomb dropped on Hiroshima.
 Most of the animals on the American continent were killed instantly.

 Fabien Condamine, University of Montpellier

 We focused on six families of dinosaurs—the most representative and diverse of the Cretaceous period, particularly the last 40 million years.
-Three were carnivorous: the Tyrannosauridae, the Dromaeosauridae (which included the famous velociraptors, made famous by the Jurassic Park movies), and the Troodontidae (small dinosaurs closely related to birds).
+Three were carnivorous: the Tyrannosauridae, the Dromaeosauridae (which included the famous velociraptors, made famous by the Jurassic Park movies), and the Troodontidae (small, bird-like dinosaurs).
 The other three families we studied were herbivores: the Ceratopsidae (represented notably by Triceratops), the Hadrosauridae (the most diverse of all the families), and the Ankylosauridae (represented in particular by the ankylosaur, a sort of “tank” with bony armor and a club-like tail).

 Mariana Ruiz Villarreal LadyofHats/Wikimedia, CC BY